 The rest, as they say, is history.
 Bubble wrap has propelled Sealed Air to become a $7 billion industry in 2015, according to Fortune.
 It’s also become a beloved product for reasons that have nothing to do with its ability to secure items that are being packed or put into storage.

 Why Bubble Wrap is Good For You

 That’s because people love to pop bubble wrap.
-Yahoo News has said that it’s “universally acknowledged around the world,” that popping bubble wrap is “one of the most satisfying little things in life.”
+Daily Edge has said that it’s “universally acknowledged around the world,” that popping bubble wrap is “one of the most satisfying little things in life.”

 It turns out that science backs up this idea.
 An American psychology professor studied the effects of bubble wrap and found that popping it caused people to become more relaxed.
 Professor Kathleen M. Dillon gave bubble wrap to a sample audience and wrote, “Those who got to pop two sheets of Bubble Wrap felt at once calmer and more awake after they were done than before they’d started; they also reported higher levels of calmness and alertness than a group that was not granted popping privileges.”

 Pop Into A.B.
 Richards to Store What You’ve Packed